kgisl/project-ideas/ias/pointerGlossary.md

 3. None of the above

 ##### Question 5.2
-With reference to Line 24, the output will be:
+With reference to `Line 24`, the output will be:

 1. `0xfff000ba1`
 2. Compiler will not compile